Calvert Hall College High School: Lacrosse

+Track and field

+The Calvert Hall outdoor and indoor track and field teams have won a combined ten MIAA “A” conference championships, most recently in 2024.
+The 2022 team was ranked as the #1 team in the state during both indoor and outdoor seasons.

+Basketball

 The Calvert Hall basketball team ended the 1981–82 season as National Champions.
 The team was ranked #1 after defeating Dunbar High School in a triple overtime thriller the previous season.